Theophilus Ellis: Death

 During the Pinjarra Massacre against Aboriginal Australian tribes on 28 October 1834, he was speared in the right temple and fell off his horse.
 His fall caused him to go into a coma, in which he frequently experienced fits of delirium.
 He died on the morning of 11 November 1834 at his residence near Mount Eliza in Perth.
 Ellis was buried on 12 November; his funeral was attended by Governor James Stirling and the majority of Perth's population.

 The role of Superintendent of Native Tribes was abolished on 29 November.

 Legacy

 A folk ballad honouring Ellis, The Jackets of Green, was published on 15 November.

 On 11 November 2020, the Western Australia Police Union posted on Twitter a post commemorating the 186th anniversary of Ellis' death.
 Following criticism and accusations of racism, they subsequently deleted the post.
 The post was also criticised by the Police Commissioner of the Western Australia Police Force, Chris Dawson, who said that the union should focus on the current conditions of workers.
-Ellis remains a controversial figure due to his involvement in the Pinjara massacre.
+Ellis remains a controversial figure due to his involvement in the Pinjarra massacre.